Voya Global Diversified Payment Fund

 Total investment return at net asset value has been calculated assuming a purchase at net asset value at the beginning of the period and a sale at net asset value at the end of the period; and assumes reinvestment of dividends, capital gain distributions and return of capital distributions/allocations, if any, in accordance with the provisions of the dividend reinvestment plan.
 Net asset value equals total Fund assets net of Fund expenses such as operating costs and management fees.
 Total investment return at net asset value is not annualized for periods less than one year.

 The Adviser has contractually agreed to limit expenses of the Fund.
 This expense limitation agreement excludes interest, taxes, investment-related costs, leverage expenses, and extraordinary expenses and may be subject to possible recoupment.
 Please see the Fund's prospectus for more information.
-The expense limits will continue through at least 2023-03-01.
-Expenses are being waived to the contractual cap.
+The expense limits will continue through at least 2024-03-01.
+The Fund is operating under the contractual expense limits.
 The Fund's Acquired (Underlying) Funds Fees and Expenses are based on a weighted average of the fees and expenses of the Underlying Funds in which it invests.
 The amount of fees and expenses of the Underlying Funds borne by the Fund will vary based on the Fund's allocation of assets to, and annualized net expenses of, the particular Underlying Funds during the Fund's fiscal year.

 The S&P Target Risk Moderate Index offers significant exposure to fixed income, while also increasing opportunities for higher returns through equities.
 Investors cannot invest directly in an index.

 Effective February 28, 2019, the Fund changed its benchmark from the S&P Target Risk Growth Index to S&P Target Risk Moderate Index.

 |SEC 30-Day Yield (Unsubsidized)|